Thomas Richard Williams: Middle years and success

 In 1851, Hyde Park saw The Great Exhibition in The Crystal Palace.
 While attending the exhibition, Williams was able to take high quality daguerreotypes of the interior of the Palace, some of which survive today.
-It is unknown, yet doubted, that they were ever made available to the public.
+It is doubtful, but unknown, whether they were ever made available to the public.

 May and Vidal write, of this event: "1851... marked the coming of age of stereoscopic photography.
 Although many of the pioneers of photography in Britain and abroad had already produced stereoscopic images, it was [here] that the full potential of the medium became clear, as the lenticular stereoscopes manufactured in Paris by Dubosq and Soleil under the instructions of Brewster introduced a commercially viable way to promote stereoscopy, applauded by Queen Victoria herself.

 Williams' first studio in Lambeth served both as business and home.
 Here, "Williams rapidly acquired a fine reputation as portraitist.
 One source describes how the vicinity of the studio was often 'blocked with a dozen carriages awaiting the visitors at Mr. Williams' studio.'
 His portraits were exquisitely crafted, and displayed a restrained elegance which became his hallmark."

 Soon his success allowed him to open a studio separate from his home, in Regent Street in 1854.
 With over twenty photography studios nearby competition was keen—and included his former mentor and teacher, Claudet.
 "Williams, with his characteristic discretion and low-key approach, did not advertise his business or put up large signs to attract clientele.
 It seems, though, that the gentry beat a path to his door, and his stereoscopic portraits became highly popular."